Strickland Gives Hints of De-Annexation Plan to Uneasy Legislators

 As was well remembered by everyone at the meeting, which was held at the Tennessee Tower building near the Capitol, the de-annexation question had seemingly come out of nowhere a year ago, in the form of a sweeping measure co-sponsored by Rep. Mike Carter (R-Ooltewah) and Senator Bo Watson (R-Hixson).

 The 2016 bill would have established a relatively low threshold for the de-annexation of any urban area annexed since 1998, the year of Public Law 1101, which had redefined annexation procedures in Tennessee.
-De-annexation would have allowed de-annexation upon the presentation of a petition signed by a tenth of an area’s population, followed by passage of a referendum by a simple majority.
+De-annexation would have been allowed upon the presentation of a petition signed by a tenth of an area’s population, followed by passage of a referendum by a simple majority.

 The potential consequences to Memphis could have been enormous, with a possible population reduction of some 120,000 citizens and potential revenue losses, in property tax and local-option sales tax proceeds, of as much as $78 million annually.
 A massive resistance effort was quickly organized involving city and Chamber of Commerce officials, whose combined effort managed to get the bill referred back to committee and ultimately stalled, with the understanding, however, that the issue would be revisited this year.